As a conservative federalist, I believe in a small limited federal government more in alignment with our U.S. Constitution.

 Democrats liked the filibuster when it helped them maintain power, but now that the American population has become more urbanized/coastalized it gives rural states even more disproportionate power in the Senate, which now hurts Democratic power.

-Politicians being politicians, Senate Republicans of course want to keep the filibuster because it basically means it’ll be impossible for Democrats to pass any legislation without their approval since the chances of Republicans having less than 40 seats in the Senate is close to 0.
+Politicians being politicians, Senate Republicans of course want to keep the filibuster as it is because it basically means it’ll be impossible for Democrats to pass more than one bill a year without their approval (reconciliation) since the chances of Republicans having less than 40 seats in the Senate is close to 0.

 As a conservative though I think we should reform the filibuster because the filibuster has been one of the greatest culprits in creating a ballooning federal government where the only legislation that can get passed is that which is stuffed with pork and is voted on before any Senator even had a chance to read it so as to have “plausible deniability” and where the president is effectively extorted into signing the omnibus bill to avoid a government shutdown.